 Artificial Intelligence (AI)

-Artificial Intelligence (AI) is a field of computer science focused on developing machines and software capable of performing tasks that typically require human intelligence.
-These tasks include learning, reasoning, problem-solving, perception, and understanding natural language.
-AI represents one of the most transformative technologies of the modern era, shaping how people work, communicate, and make decisions across nearly every industry.
+Artificial Intelligence (AI) is a branch of computer science focused on building systems and software that can perform tasks normally associated with human intelligence.
+These tasks include learning, reasoning, problem-solving, understanding language, recognizing patterns, and making decisions.
+Today, AI is one of the most important technologies shaping business, society, and digital innovation.

-A major advancement within the field is deep learning, a subset of machine learning that uses artificial neural networks inspired by the human brain.
-Deep learning enables machines to perform highly complex tasks such as image recognition, speech understanding, and natural language generation with remarkable accuracy.
+A more advanced area of AI is deep learning, which uses neural networks inspired by the structure of the human brain.
+Deep learning makes it possible for AI systems to handle complex tasks such as image recognition, speech processing, natural language understanding, and content generation with a high degree of accuracy.

 AGI (Artificial General Intelligence)